annamola/annamola.github.io/README.md

+# My portfolio website

 annamola.github.io

-My portfolio website: I coded as a project to learn about web design (HTML, CSS, JavaScript, etc.)
+I coded this website as a personal project to learn about web design (HTML, CSS, JavaScript, etc.) as well as have a place to display my art, design, and coding skills.
-Constucted with pure HTML and javascript
+Coded with HTML and JavaScript
 Currently working on converting repo into ReactJS